hbkzqp/TextFragmentsMatch/ReadME.md

 #Read Me
 ## Thinking of the process

 For this text merge task, the logic is to build a dictionary to store  every text and its most match text.
-Then we loop until the dictionary lennth to 1, find the most match in it , merge remove the two text, insert the merged text to the dictionary and update it.
-Until its length to 1, we return the last one text
+Then we loop until the dictionary lennth to 1, find the biggest match in it , merge remove the two text, insert the merged text to the dictionary and update it.
+Until its length to 1, we return the last one text.

 ## Data Structure
 A class TextDistance is created to mark how on string can match the other string.
 Property "Text" is the target match text.
-Property "Distance" is how much charters it match the original one.
+Property "Distance" is how many charters it match the original one.
 ``` C#
 public class TextDistance
 {